-The Moyle Interconnector connects the GB Total System to Northern Ireland
+GB Total System to Northern Ireland

 The HVDC Moyle Interconnector is a 500MW high-voltage direct current (HVDC) link between the Northern Irish and British transmission systems Auchencrosh, South Ayrshire in Scotland and Ballycronan More, County Antrim in Northern Ireland, which went into service in 2001.
 It is owned and operated by Mutual Energy.
 See the Mutual Energy website for more information.

 The Moyle Interconnector links the electricity grids of Northern Ireland and Scotland through submarine cables running between converter stations at Ballycronan More in Islandmagee, County Antrim and Auchencrosh in Ayrshire.
 The Moyle Interconnector provides al link for energy trades between the electricity markets of Ireland and Great Britain

 BritNed is a 1000MW high-voltage direct current (HVDC) submarine power cable between the Isle of Grain in Kent, the United Kingdom; and Maasvlakte in Rotterdam, the Netherlands.
 The BritNed cable connects the GB and Dutch electricity markets.
 The link operates as a commercial, open-access interconnector and enables customers to buy capacity through a combination of implicit and explicit auctions.
 See the BritNed website for more information.